DanySK/git-sensitive-semantic-versioning-gradle-plugin/README.md

 The plugin sets the project version by scheduling a call to the `assignGitSemanticVersion()` using `project.afterEvaluate`.
 This should be fine for most use cases, but you might need the version of the project to be set early in the configuration phase.
-If so, you can manually call `assignGitSemanticVersion()` from within the plugin configuration block, *after* all options have been configured
+If so, you can manually call `assignGitSemanticVersion()` from within the plugin configuration block *after* all options have been configured
 (if any configuration was performed):
 ```kotlin
 gitSemVer {